section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 - [Validating an account](#validating-an-account)

 ### Conclusion
-Co-operative bank API ships various functionalities that previously required lengthy processes.

-There are more functionalities provided by the API as shown in the following [listings](https://developer.co-opbank.co.ke:9443/store/).

-In case of any query concerning co-operative bank API, or queries of how you can shift to a production environment, feel free to contact the [team](https://twitter.com/Coopbankenya).
+Co-operative Bank's API has various functionalities that previously required lengthy processes to implement.
+There are more features provided by the API as shown in the following [listings](https://developer.co-opbank.co.ke:9443/store/).
+In case of any query concerning Co-operative Bank's API, or the production environment, feel free to contact the [team](https://twitter.com/Coopbankenya).

-You can reach out to me on [Twitter](https://twitter.com/itsmkibui).

 Happy coding!!